ajaxboy/cjax/README.md

 and we can work together to incorporate that.
 ````

 boom! you are set.

-Just go to:

-To this point you are done, successfully installing and using Cjax,  the screen should give further instructions.
+##Testing

 Now, go to your website's url,  http://yoursite.com/ajax.php?test/test
 (replace http://yoursite.com with the base directory where your site resides)

+To this point you are done, successfully installing and using Cjax,  the screen should give further instructions.

 You will see a test to prove that Cjax is working on your site, if you see a success message, then that means Cjax is fully
 operational on your website.

 Review the examples, and the code samples, and start using, as simple as that.